NelsonPython/Driving_Experiment/PublicRadio/AstroPiQuakeTable.md

 14 rows in set (0.00 sec)
 ```

-Copy the Enviro.csv file into the folder with permissions to load data.
+Copy the AstroPiQuake.csv file into the folder with permissions to load data.
 You can find this folder by showing variables.
 Otherwise, you get an error similar to:  ERROR 1290 (HY000): The MySQL server is running with the --secure-file-priv option so it cannot execute this statement

 ```
 mysql> mysql> show variables like "secure_file_priv";